 The output products are stored in step-specific folders, which the program creates during the processing execution.
-These folders are automatically named using, as prefix, the "Output Root Name", which is entered in the first processing step store.
+These folders are automatically named using, as prefix, the "Output Root Name", which is entered in the first processing step [540].
 In order to avoid processing failures it is recommended not to move any file from its original repository folder.

-The "Auxiliary file" (marked by the extension ausiliary.sml) is saved in the output root directory and it is updated during the execution of the different processing step.
-It is the input used, from the Area_of_Interest_Definition_sib step onwards, throughout the whole processing chain; it is important to note that the first input to enter, in any processing panel, is the "Auxiliary file".
+The (marked by the name auxiliary.sml) is saved in the root output directory and it is updated during the execution of the different processing step.
+From the Interferometric Process [546] step onwards, throughout the whole processing chain; it is important to note that the first input to enter, in any processing panel, is the "Auxiliary file".
 This file contains information to understand which steps have been executed, what are the products generated and the processing parameters setting.